Nematic fluctuations mediated superconductivity revealed by anisotropic strain in Ba(Fe$_{1-x}$Co$_x$)$_2$As$_2$

 In conclusion, our elasto-Raman spectroscopy experiments have revealed a strong correlation between superconducting $T_c$ and nematic fluctuations near the nematic QCP of Co:Ba122.
-Our study demonstrates the interest of strain to decouple different fluctuation channels contributions to SC pairing provided it can be combined with a sensitive probe of the SC state.
+We have shown that combining anisotropic strain with a sensitive probe of the SC state like Raman allows to decouple the different fluctuation channels contributions to SC pairing.
 We expect that a similar methodology can be employed to reveal nematic fluctuations induced pairing in other materials.

-\textit{Acknowlegments} This work is supported by Agence Nationale de la Recherche (ANR grant NEPTUN).
+\textit{Acknowledgements} This work is supported by Agence Nationale de la Recherche (ANR grant NEPTUN and ANR grant IFAS).